Supplemental Compensation Policy

 Categories for Supplemental Compensation: For the purposes of the Guidelines for Approval of Supplemental Compensation paid by the University, two general categories of activities are allowed for supplemental compensation:

-2) Compensation for Grant or Sponsored Program Work: If allowed by the grant agency or program sponsor, additional compensation from research and sponsored program funds may be paid to a faculty or staff member.
+- Compensation for Grant or Sponsored Program Work: If allowed by the grant agency or program sponsor, additional compensation from research and sponsored program funds may be paid to a faculty or staff member.
 The expectations of the additional work must conform to the established policies of the University and follow applicable state and federal regulations.
-All requests to earn supplemental pay through grants or sponsored programs must be routed to the Office of Research Services for verification of agency/sponsor approval.
+All requests to earn supplemental pay through grants or sponsored programs must be routed to the Office of Research and Sponsored Programs for verification of agency/sponsor approval.
 Outside work may consist of teaching credit courses specific to an agreement with an external agency or short term activities such as teaching seminars, professional development short courses, or other similar work done above and beyond the full-time work schedule.
-Supplemental pay for work beyond the usual job expectation must be approved through academic departments and colleges and the office of academic affairs and enrollment management.
-Upon verification of completion of the work, the supplemental pay must be approved by University of System.
+Supplemental pay for work beyond the usual job expectation must be approved through academic departments, colleges, and the Office of Academic Affairs and Enrollment Management.
+Upon verification of completion of the work, the supplemental pay must be approved by University of Louisiana System.
 A specific pay scale derived from the sponsoring agency or other factors may be used for supplemental pay for teaching professional development, continuing education credit, or non-credit courses.

 Note: Additional compensation is subject to audit.
 To comply with local, state, or federal audit expectations, the University must have and abide by clear policies and procedures governing compensation.
-To ensure equitable application of McNeese’s supplemental compensation policy, these guidelines apply to all projects regardless of the source of funding (federal, state, local government, and non-/for- profit private entities) and whether the project is fixed price or cost-reimbursable.
+To ensure equitable application of this policy, these guidelines apply to all projects regardless of the source of funding (federal, state, local government, and non-/for-profit private entities) and whether the project is fixed price or cost-reimbursable.

-For example, using Federal funds to compensate faculty beyond their institutional base salary is prohibited.
-Unusual circumstances such as: 1) consultation work is across departmental lines; 2) consultation work involves a separate or remote operation; 3) the work performed by the consultant is in addition to regular departmental load may call for case by case review.
+For example, using federal funds to compensate faculty beyond their institutional base salary is prohibited.
+Unusual circumstances may call for a case-by-case review.
+Examples of unusual circumstances include: 1) consultation work across departmental lines; 2) consultation work involving a separate or remote operation; 3) work performed by the consultant in addition to regular departmental load.
 In general, extra compensation above the base salary may be allowable provided that such consulting arrangements are specifically provided for in the agreement or approved in writing by the sponsoring agency.

-A 9 month faculty member may receive compensation paid by or through the University during the summer period between the end of one academic year and the start of the next.
+A nine-month faculty member may receive compensation paid by or through the University during the summer period between the end of one academic year and the start of the next.
 The maximum rate for work done outside the academic year is 2/9 of the individual’s base salary.

-Additional compensation is subject to a cap equal to 25 percent of the base appointment salary (plus summer salary).
+Additional compensation is subject to a cap equal to 25% of the base appointment salary (plus summer salary).
 The cap applies to all sources of funds.
 See example below.

-Faculty members on 9-month academic year (AY) appointments may receive up to 25 percent of their base appointment salary in additional compensation.
+- Maximum salary for nine-month faculty members: Faculty members on nine-month academic year (AY) appointments may receive up to 25% of their base appointment salary in additional compensation.

-A faculty member with a 9-month AY base salary of $50,000 may earn additional compensation during the nine-month appointment of up to $12,500 for a maximum nine-month salary of $62,500.
+A faculty member with a nine-month AY base salary of $50,000 may earn additional compensation during the nine-month appointment of up to $12,500 for a maximum nine-month salary of $62,500.

 $50,000 × 0.25 = $12,500 maximum in additional compensation

-Federal and state regulations limit the amount of salary faculty members may earn during the summer from research and sponsored programs.
-McNeese State University limits salaries for summer assignments to 2/9 of the academic year salary, plus 25% of summer salary.
+- Maximum summer salary for nine-month faculty members: Federal and state regulations limit the amount of salary faculty members may earn during the summer from research and sponsored programs.
+The University limits salaries for summer assignments to 2/9 of the base appointment salary plus 25% of summer salary.

-The Office of Research Services must be contacted concerning fringe benefits included in supplemental compensation provided by external funds.
+The Office of Research and Sponsored Programs must be contacted concerning fringe benefits included in supplemental compensation provided by external funds.

-- The activity for which supplemental compensation is being requested must be approved by the department head and dean.
+- Activities for supplemental compensation must be approved by the department head and dean.

 - The head of the budget unit funding the supplemental compensation must sign the Request for Supplemental Compensation form.
 The signed form must be submitted to the Office of Academic Affairs and Enrollment Management for approval.

-- Federal funds used to fund supplemental compensation must follow agency guidelines and Federal Regulations.
-In general faculty may earn up to 2/9 of their salary between academic terms.
+- Federal funds used for supplemental compensation must follow agency guidelines and federal regulations.
+In general, faculty may earn up to 2/9 of their salary between academic terms.

-- Use of external funds for supplemental compensation during the summer session must be approved by the Office of Research Services, the department head, dean and provost.
+- Use of external funds for supplemental compensation during the summer session must be approved by the Office of Research and Sponsored Programs, department head, dean, and provost.

-- The department head and dean and budget unit head must certify the work is being performed as specified on the request form.
+- The department head, dean, and budget unit head must certify the work is being performed as specified on the request form.